emastho/vixenydocs/src/routes/framework/routing/+page.md

   .logPaths();
 ```

-This helps manage the complexity of routing by providing an easy way to export
-and import `Petitions`.
-Moreover, since `Wrap` has a monadic structure,
-importing, testing, or modifying any wrap cannot affect other instances.
-This
-behavior will be explained further in the `Wrap` section of the `library`.
+This helps manage the complexity of routing by providing an easy way to export and import `petitions`.
+Moreover, since `wrap` has a  monadic structure (A programming concept that helps manage workflows by allowing functions to chain operations in a sequence, while ensuring each operation is isolated from others), importing, testing, or modifying any wrap cannot affect other instances.
+This behavior will be explained further in the `wrap` section of the library.

 ## Priority